Fishing cat: Characteristics

 The fishing cat has a deep yellowish-grey fur with black lines and spots.
-Two stripes are on the cheeks, and two above the eyes running to the neck with broken lines on the forehead.
+Two stripes are on the cheeks, and two are above the eyes running to the neck with broken lines on the forehead.
 It has two rows of spots around the throat.
 The spots on the shoulder are longitudinal, and those on the sides, limbs and tail are roundish.
-The background colour of its fur varies between individuals from yellowish tawny to ashy grey, and the size of the stripes from narrow to broad.
+The background colour of its fur varies between individuals from yellowish tawny to ashy grey, and the size of the stripes ranges from narrow to broad.
 The fur on the belly is lighter than on the back and sides.
 The short and rounded ears are set low on the head, and the back of the ears bear a white spot.
 The tail is short, less than half the length of head and body, and with a few black rings at the end.
-As an aquatic adaptation, the fur is layered.
-A short, dense layer provides a water barrier and thermal insulation, while another layer of protruding long guard hairs provides its pattern and glossy sheen.
+The short dense layered fur is thought to be an aquatic adaptation providing a water barrier and thermal insulation, while another layer of protruding long guard hairs provides its pattern and glossy sheen.